c-alex-horton/book-flask/README.md

 # Book Library Backend

-A simple rest backend to keep track of books
+A simple rest backend to keep track of books.